-We’ve grown a lot since publishing our first 20-page pamphlet to Europe in 1960, but over the decades and 75 titles later, our witty, candid guides are still researched and written entirely by Harvard students on shoestring budgets who know that train strikes, stolen luggage, food poisoning, and marriage proposals are all part of a day’s work.
+We’ve grown a lot since publishing our first 20-page pamphlet to Europe in 1960, but 6 decades and 75 titles later, our witty, candid guides are still researched and written entirely by Harvard students on shoestring budgets who know that train strikes, stolen luggage, food poisoning, and marriage proposals are all part of a day’s work.

 Jessica Luo | Publishing Director

 Jessica is a junior at Harvard concentrating in Neuroscience.
 Originally from San Jose, California, she enjoys the New England fall foliage and the concept of actual seasons, but remains true to her NorCal roots.
 Apart from working and studying, she can be found golfing with the women’s golf team at Harvard or hunting for new shows on Netflix.

 Favorite Travel Destination: Buenos Aires, Argentina